 insights

-A healthy innate immune system is both a detective, scanning the body for potentially threatening invaders, and a first responder, thwarting pathogens and prompting repair.
+A healthy innate immune system, the part of the immune system that does not depend on prior exposure to diseases, is both a detective, scanning the body for potentially threatening invaders, and a first responder, thwarting disease-causing pathogens and prompting repair.
 This system is now understood to also be the gatekeeper for coordinating the body’s entire immune response.1 How can diet and lifestyle modifications support the health of this critical system?

-Cells of the innate immune system detect the presence of many potential pathogens using pattern recognition receptors that recognize classes of molecules common to many foreign types of bacteria, fungi, and/or viruses.2 Each organ in the body uses unique sets of cells and molecules that orchestrate regional innate immunity.3 The gut microbiota and the innate immune system have a reciprocal relationship, with any microbial disruption or dysbiosis potentially altering the innate immune response and vice versa.4,5
+Cells of the innate immune system detect the presence of many potential pathogens using pattern recognition receptors, elements on their surface that recognize classes of molecules common to many foreign types of bacteria, fungi, and/or viruses.2 Each organ in the body uses unique sets of cells and molecules that orchestrate regional innate immunity.3 Bacteria that live in the gut and the innate immune system have a reciprocal relationship, with any change in the balance of those bacteria potentially altering the innate immune response and vice versa.4,5

 Deregulated innate immunity is increasingly common and has been shown to contribute to a wide range of diseases, including: